Biden to sign bill making Juneteenth a federal holiday - WTMJ

 Associated Press

-WASHINGTON (AP) — The United States will soon have a new federal holiday commemorating the end of slavery.
+WASHINGTON (AP) — The United States is commemorating the end of slavery with a new federal holiday.

-The House voted 415-14 on Wednesday to make Juneteenth, or June 19th, the 12th federal holiday, and President Joe Biden is scheduled to sign the bill into law on Thursday.
+President Joe Biden is set to sign legislation into law Thursday to make Juneteenth, or June 19, the 12th federal holiday.
+The House voted 415-14 on Wednesday to send the bill to Biden.

 Juneteenth commemorates June 19, 1865, when Union soldiers brought the news of freedom to enslaved Black people in Galveston, Texas — two months after the Confederacy had surrendered.
 That was also about 2 1/2 years after the Emancipation Proclamation freed slaves in the Southern states.